HQarroum/Gravatar/README.md

 gravatar.resolve('foo@bar').then(function (url) {
   // `url` will contain the url to the *main* thumbnail
   // associated with the given e-mail address.
-}).catch(function (err) {                                                                                            // An error occurred, which *might* indicate that
+}).catch(function (err) {                                                                                          // An error occurred, which might indicate that
-   // the E-mail address is not associated with any
+ // the e-mail address is not associated with any
  // gravatar.
 });
 ```